 To conclude, it is clear that thanks to all the various activities it carries out in the human body, glutamine can be beneficial for all athletes, from those who perform power sports and require large muscle mass to athletes who face the risk of overtraining.

-Daily intake: take 3-5 g of glutamine per day.
+Recommended use: take 3-5 g of glutamine per day.